The Size of Interpolants in Modal Logics: Overview

 We note that from Theorem~\ref{thm:main-lower} we obtain tight bounds for the size of Craig interpolants for many standard modal logics, including K, K4, S4, GL, Grzegorczyk's logic Grz, and S5. \begin{theorem} Let $L$ be either K, K4, S4, Grz, GL, or S5.
 Then for every $\varphi \rightarrow \psi\in L$ there exists a Craig interpolant of at most exponential size.
 This bound is optimal. \end{theorem} The exponential upper bounds for K and S5 are shown in~\cite{TenEtAl06,GhilardiLWZ06} (even for uniform interpolants) and they follow from~\cite{krachtbook,TenEtAl13} for the remaining logics.
 The exponential lower bound for GL was independently shown in~\cite{DBLP:conf/csl/PapafilippouF25}, where exponential lower bounds for K4 and S4 are mentioned as open research problems.

-Finally, we refute the natural conjecture that the above dichotomy for S4 and GL generalizes to all normal modal logics by showing that the logic $\text{Alt}_1$ determined by frames in which every world has at most one successor admits a poly-time reduction of Craig and uniform interpolants to propositional Craig and, respectively, uniform interpolants.
+Finally, we refute the natural conjecture that the above dichotomy for S4 and GL generalizes to all normal modal logics.
+We show that the non-tabular logic $\text{Alt}_1$ determined by frames in which every world has at most one successor admits a poly-time reduction of Craig and uniform interpolants to propositional Craig and, respectively, uniform interpolants.

 The paper is structured as follows.
 In Section~\ref{sec:prelim} we introduce the relevant notation and results in modal logic.
 Next, in Section~\ref{main:notions}, we discuss the main notions investigated in this paper and also review related work in propositional and modal logic.
 Section~\ref{sec:toprop} is the core of this paper where we present the reduction of strongest implicates in tabular modal logics to uniform interpolants in propositional logic.
 The results and techniques presented in Section~\ref{sec:toprop} are then also applied to give the reduction for Craig interpolants in tabular modal logics with CIP to propositional Craig interpolants in Section~\ref{sec:CraigInt}.
 Exponential lower bounds for interpolants are presented in Section~\ref{sec:lower}.
-Missing definitions for normal and quasi-normal modal logics and detailed proofs are given in the appendix.
-In Section~\ref{sec:examples}, we also provide illustrating examples for the main reduction given in Section~\ref{sec:toprop}.
+Details of some proofs are given in the appendix.